andykuszyk/budjot/README.md

 Then, you can visit the site at <http://localhost:8080/index.html>.

+> 💡 Authentication isn't currently implemented in the API, so if you run the frontend locally you won't be able to use the application, unless you're already signed in with a Google account.

 You can also run the application from a Cider REPL as follows:

 ```clojure